FAQs

 Here's what you can expect:

-- Deeper Dive: The Roots of Health Inequity Course Series expands each unit from the original Roots of Health Inequity Course into individual courses as part of a course series and delves deeper into the root causes of health inequities with 4 all-new courses, examining a range of topics, including why a root cause approach is crucial to eradicating health inequity; how to leverage power in public health; how to build power with communities; and improve equity within our organizations.
-Other courses have also been updated with new content, adding novel frameworks, definitions, and stories
+• Deeper Dive: The Roots of Health Inequity Course Series expands each unit from the original Roots of Health Inequity course into individual courses as part of a course series and delves deeper into the root causes of health inequities with 4 all-new courses, examining a range of topics, including why a root cause approach is crucial to eradicating health inequity; how to leverage power in public health; how to build power with communities; and improve equity within our organizations.
+Other courses have also been updated with new content, adding novel frameworks, definitions, and stories from communities all over the United States.

-from communities all over the United States, including Indigenous, immigrant, and Rural populations. - New Voices: The course features interviews with a diverse array of expert researchers, community organizers and practitioners, centering the experiences of engaging community members to build power, advance social justice, and change narratives.
+• New Voices: The series features interviews with a diverse array of expert researchers, community organizers and practitioners, centering the experiences of engaging community members to build power, advance social justice, and change narratives.

-Who is the course available to?
+Who is the course series available to?

-Anyone interested in addressing the root causes of health inequities may register for the course for free.
-The course’s primary audience is public health practitioners and students in schools of public health.
+Anyone interested in addressing the root causes of health inequities may register for the course series for free.
+Root's primary audience is public health practitioners and students in schools of public health.
 However, a secondary audience includes any groups or individuals committed to ending health inequity, including grassroots organizations, community organizers and other civil society organizations that work toward health and social justice.
 Participants can explore the social processes that create health inequities, strategize effective ways to act on these root causes, and form relationships with other groups (i.e. LHDs) working towards health equity.
-The course is available for both group and individual learners.
+The course series is available for both group and individual learners.

 The Roots of Health Inequity Course Series is not a health equity 101.
 This is a comprehensive learning tool for people who are ready to begin the work of tackling health inequity at a more intermediate or above level.
 Each course includes content to explore key terminologies, histories, and other foundational concepts for health equity before exploring strategies.
 If you are brand new to health equity and find it overwhelming to discuss topics, such as racism, white supremacy, capitalism, gender, or power, a strong facilitator can be a great resource for engaging this content in a group learning environment.
-This course is meant to challenge you and learning alongside others can expose you to different perspectives that can help you reflect on the content.
-Additionally, consider exploring the resources on our HESJ Webpage and our upcoming Resource Center to supplement your journey with Roots and reach out to us at rootsofhealthinequity@naccho.org if you have any questions.
+These courses are meant to challenge you and learning alongside others can expose you to different perspectives that can help you reflect on the content.
+Additionally, consider exploring the resources on our NACCHO Roots of Health Inequity Webpage to supplement your journey with Roots and reach out to us at rootsofhealthinequity@naccho.org if you have any questions.

-How long does the course take to complete?
+How long does the course series take to complete?

 Is the course free?